-Davide D’Elia’s “RIO” is an exhibition that, already from its title, sounds exotic, aquatic, and simultaneously warm and cool.
-From above to below, from outside to inside, from cold to hot, the artist leads us on a journey into perception, along the liminal balance between organic and inorganic, a fundamental inquiry in all of his artistic research.
+Davide D’Elia’s Ri0 is an exhibit that, in its very title, invites us to be immerse ourselves in a fluid experience: the rio is a small waterway, halfway between nature and artifice, tenacity and control.
+From above to below, from outside to inside, from cold to hot, the artist leads us on a perceptive journey along the liminal balance between organic and inorganic, a fundamental investigation for all of his artistic inquiry.

-With the exception of the “Estati” (Summers) series, all D’Elia’s works in the exhibit are new and initiate a research inquiry featuring aquatic objects.
-The entire exhibit comes from a close collaboration with the company Allufer Tempesta, which produces yacht accessories.
-It is there, at its Sezze factory, that the artist linked his imagery to real objects.
-Now decommissioned, but interesting for their nautical purposes, these are mostly fixtures that, “reinvigorated” as precious sculptures, contemplate crossing in themselves.
+The works are completely new, with the exception of the “Estati” (Summers) series, which serves as a link with the artist’s prior production.
+The new works launch into an exploration featuring aquatic objects.
+The entire exhibit stems from a close collaboration with the company Allu.Fer Tempesta, which produces yacht accessories.
+The artist came to the company’s Sezze factory to link his imagery to real objects.
+These objects, now decommissioned, but still remarkable for their nautical purpose, are mostly fixtures that, “reinvigorated” as precious sculptures, contemplate the concept of passage in themselves.